ms-iot/content/Resources/contribute/authoring-guidelines.md

 * **Resize your images** if they appear too big on stage or live.
 * **Limit the number of your images** to only those you absolutely need to guide the user.
 Each image adds to page load time.

-For more information, see the Windows Open Publishing Guide at http://aka.ms/windows-op-guide.

 **SEO and Metadata**
 Good metadata is an important factor in achieving good search results.
 The metadata for your .md markdown file should be located in a YAML block header at the top of the file.
 ```